taeoldlee/test-task-taeyoung/README.md

 I took the application fields from the real TRMNL4 intake forms.

 Notes use a simple `authorName` text field since the spec said no auth.
 Would add a proper `users` table in production.
-Ideally with Google OAuth
+Ideally with Google OAuth or email + OTP

 ## Tech choices